 Two essential facts must be recorded for every deposit:

 In Manager, both facts are recorded simultaneously when the deposit or advance is paid out.
-To record payment of a deposit, go to the Bank Accounts or Cash Accounts tab.
-Select Spend Money from the New Bank Transaction or New Cash Transaction dropdown list:
+To record payment of a deposit, go to the Receipts & Payments tab.
+Select New Payment:

 Complete the payment form as you would for any other payment.
 Leave the